siran/writing/books/A New Arithmetic/A New Arithmetic - 005 Rotation, Opposition, and Signs.md

 A minus sign can describe a rotated presentation of a square-value.
 It does not name a negative member of $\mathbb U$.

-Euler notation gives:
+The adjoined symbol satisfies:

 $$
+i^2=-1.
+$$

+In Euler notation, later derived from the power series, this is written:

+$$
 i=e^{i\pi/2}.
 $$

-The symbol $i$ marks a quarter-turn.
+The symbol $i$ marks the elementary quarter-turn whose square gives the minus-signed half-turn.
 Squaring doubles that turn:

 $$
 (iu)^2=(e^{i\pi/2}u)^2=e^{i\pi}u^2.